 In today’s world where media people make money spreading famous people’s blunders, image seems to be all that matters most.
-But someone’s moral or political failure may actually be traced to a character flaw – because someone failed to keep his integrity intact, it messed it all up.
+But someone’s moral or political failure may actually be traced to a character flaw.
+Because someone failed to maintain his integrity, that messed it all up.

-Talent, skills, and connection may take one to the top but only exceptional character keeps him there.
+Talent, skills, and connection may take one to the top but only exceptional character can keep him there.

-Enduring multinational corporations have integrity as one of their core values.
+Multi-generation global companies nearly always have integrity as one of their core values.
 That’s also one thing truly successful people and great leaders have.
-Integrity is a character trait worth developing.
+Integrity is a character trait worth developing, and sustaining over time.

 Factors affecting character are the following: